MUSKAN1903/SPOTIFY/README.md

 # SPOTIFY
-scraping data using Spotify API, Analyzing and developing a recommendation system
+Scraping data from Spotify using Spotify API
+Analyzing the data and visualizing using Power BI Developing a recommendation system